addrummond/GoCrawl/Readme.md

 go run main.go http://example.com > example.com.html
 ```

-The program outputs the HTML page to stdout and a request log to stderr.
+The program prints the HTML page to stdout and a request log to stderr.

 ## Graph format